 Importance of Consulting With a Pasadena Wrongful Termination Lawyer

 There are many other employment claims that are also subject to their own statutes of limitation.
-For example, claims based on defamation have a one year statute of limitations from the date of the most recent publication of the defamatory statement.
-This deadline can be extended depending upon certain circumstances such as a delay in discovery of the publication.
-Wage and hour claims are often subject to a 4-year statute of limitations if based on a written contract, 2 years if based on an oral contract or 3 years if based on statute.
-Retaliation claims can arise out of many different types of statutes and laws such as the California Health and Safety Code, Patient Care Act, FEHA, Civil Rights Act, and Employee Retirement Income Security Act (“ERISA”).
-Many of these different statutes carry their own claim deadlines ranging from one to four years.
+For example, claims based on defamation have a one-year statute of limitations from the date of the most recent publication of the defamatory statement.
+This deadline can be extended depending on certain circumstances, such as a delay in the publication’s discovery.
+Wage and hour claims are often subject to a 4-year statute of limitations if based on a written contract, 2 years if based on an oral contract, or 3 years if based on statute.
+Retaliation claims can arise under many different statutes and laws, such as the California Health and Safety Code, Patient Care Act, FEHA, Civil Rights Act, and Employee Retirement Income Security Act (“ERISA”).
+Many of these statutes have their own claim deadlines, ranging from 1 to 4 years.

-We are skilled Pasadena wrongful termination lawyers committed to helping our clients obtain the compensation, benefits and justice they deserve.
+We are skilled Pasadena wrongful termination lawyers committed to helping our clients obtain the compensation, benefits, and justice they deserve.
 You should always contact an experienced wrongful termination lawyer to understand your rights based on the unique circumstances of your case.
-For a free consultation, call us at 626-243-5598 or send us an inquiry form by completing the free consultation form.
+For a free consultation, contact the Law Offices of Scott Glovsky online or call us at 626-243-5598 or complete the free consultation form.